gr0uch0dev/gr0uch0dev.github.io/_posts/2023-01-03-docker-as-development.markdown

 });
 ```

 We save the above code in `app/main.js` into an arbitrary directory of our `host`.
-The current structure look like this
+The current structure looks like this

 ```
 $ tree app/